truquy/replace_CLI_Rust/README.md

 README.md

-# copy_CLI_Rust
+# replace_CLI_Rust
 2024/11/25
-This project will copy the contains of a given file to another file.
+This project will replace the first find_text in given filename if the find_text is existed in filename